reefactor/brainfood_reference/README.md

 > When you are young, work to learn, not to earn
 > – Robert Kiyosaki

+> Craftsman mindset focuses on what you can offer the world, the passion mindset focuses instead on what the world can offer you.
+This mindset is how most people approach their working lives
+> ― Cal Newport, So Good They Can't Ignore You: Why Skills Trump Passion in the Quest for Work You Love

 Follow your intellectual curiosity.
 Love what you do - enjoy process, not results - otherwise you won't get through the hard times.

 Early in your carrier prefer [exploration](https://en.wikipedia.org/wiki/Multi-armed_bandit) - take relatively big steps (diversification) in the search space.
 Later - decrease - move to intensification / exploitation.
-The strategy is similar to [Simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing)
+The strategy is similar to [Simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing).
+Deliberate experimentation (exploration, [BFS](https://en.wikipedia.org/wiki/Breadth-first_search)) is more efficient than deliberate practice in a rapidly changing world.
+[10000-experiment rule](https://medium.com/accelerated-intelligence/forget-about-the-10-000-hour-rule-7b7a39343523) beats [10,000-hours rule](https://en.wikipedia.org/wiki/Outliers_(book)) (exploitation, "craftsman mindset", [DFS](https://en.wikipedia.org/wiki/Depth-first_search))

+Later focus on the chosen path with [Warren Buffett's 5/25 Rule](https://www.youtube.com/watch?v=gkhtYs22bLI)

 #### Values